asurati/wip.src/content/post/2023-08-26-cc-glr-parsing.md

     int                     main              (  )  {
 ```

-The choice of items in the item-set-#6 is the set of shift-items
+The choice of items in the item-set-#6 is the set of these shift-items

 ```
 [CompoundStatement -> . { }] jump=3459